MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 E \approx K + U
 $$

-I say approximately here since this is thhe non-relativistic treatment and has it's shortcomings as we discussed in the previous blog.
+I say approximately here since this is the non-relativistic treatment and has it's shortcomings as we discussed in the previous blog.
 Here the kinetic energy $$K$$ is given by

 $$
 K = \frac{(\Delta p)^2}{2 m_e}